Garlic Parmesan Chicken Wings Recipe

 This means they’re actually low-carb, keto and completely gluten-free!

-There are only a few ingredients you will need for this recipe and they’re all pretty easy to find at most grocery stores:
+There are only a few ingredients you will need for this recipe.

 - Garlic – Fresh garlic is best since it is full of the most flavor.
 Garlic powder can be substituted but will not give you nearly the same taste.